-Nancy Peck and Company leases 2,013 square feet of space at 420 Lexington Avenue, pursuant to a lease that expires on June 30, 2005 and provides for annual rental payments of approximately \$65,000.
+Nancy Peck and Company leases 2,013 square feet of space at 420 Lexington Avenue, pursuant to a lease that expired on June 30, 2005 and provided for annual rental payments of approximately \$65,000.
+This space is now leased on a month-to-month basis.
 Nancy Peck and Company is owned by Nancy Peck, the wife of Stephen L. Green.
 The rent due pursuant to the lease is offset against a consulting fee of \$10,000 per month an affiliate pays to her pursuant to a consulting agreement, which is cancelable upon 30-days notice.